armory/docs/content/en/docs/installation/armory-operator/_index.md

 ## How the Spinnaker Operator and the Armory Operator work

 Both Operators use a [Kubernetes manifest](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/) to deploy either Spinnaker or Armory Enterprise.
 This manifest defines the configuration for your application.
-You have two options for creating the manifest:
+You have the following options for creating the manifest:

-* Create the YAML file yourself using an example CRD and [reference]({{< ref operator-config >}}) as a base.
+* Create the manifest YAML file yourself using an example `spinnakerservice.yml` as a starting point.
-* Create a collection of [Kustomize](https://kustomize.io/) patches that you compile into a manifest.
+* Create a collection of [Kustomize](https://kustomize.io/) patches.

-You use `kubectl` to deploy and manage Spinnaker using the manifest you create.
+You use `kubectl` to deploy and manage Spinnaker using the manifest or Kustomize patches that you create.

 ## Comparison of the Spinnaker Operator and the Armory Operator